docker/docs/content/billing/faqs.md

 ---
 title: Billing FAQs
-description: Common FAQs related to billing
+description: Frequently asked questions related to billing
-keywords: billing, renewal, payments
+keywords: billing, renewal, payments, faq
 ---

 ### Where can I view my billing date?

-Navigate to the **Plan** tab in your billing settings.
-The billing date is located near the bottom-right.
+Navigate to the **Plan** tab in your billing settings to view your current plan.
+You can fined the billing date near the bottom-right of your plan details.

 ### What credit and debit cards are supported?